bwsw/t-streams/docs/source/Ts-Architecture.rst

 T-streams includes the following components:

 1. **Storage Server** that is responsible for all operations performed with transactions and their data.
-Server contains a local storage and a commit log.
-Local storage is implemented with `RocksDB <http://rocksdb.org/>`_.
-A commit log can be an internal file or a distributed commit log service provided by `Apache BookKeeper <https://bookkeeper.apache.org/>`_.
+Server contains an embedded storage and a commit log.
+Embedded storage is implemented with `RocksDB <http://rocksdb.org/>`_.
+A commit log can be a local file or a distributed commit log service provided by `Apache BookKeeper <https://bookkeeper.apache.org/>`_.
 #. **Producers** that create transactions with data.
 #. **Consumers**, **Subscribers** that read the transactions.

-You can see a general description of them in the figure below:
+You can see the T-streams component correlation in the figure below:

 .. figure:: _static/Architecture_General1.png